 The initiating UE shall establish a different security context for each peer UE during the PC5 one-to-one communication establishment if the security is activated.

-Editor’s Note: The validity and refresh mechanism of the security context are FFS.

 The mutual authentication between two UEs during one-to-one communication shall be supported.

 The one-to-one communication link security establishment shall be protected from MitM attacks.